Kharacternyk/viter/README.md

 - Command line
     - [x] `:`+_command_+`Enter`: execute the _command_ in the Python environment that executes the code of Viter (change the configuration of Viter on the fly)
     - [x] `e`+_expression_+`Enter`: evaluate the Python _expression_ and print it in the bar

+# Configuration
+Viter looks for the configuration file in the following order:
+- `$VITER_CONFIG`
+- `$XDG_CONFIG_HOME/viter/viterrc.py`
+- `$HOME/.config/viter/viterrc.py`

+The first path that exists is read and than passed to `exec` function just before Viter enters the main loop.
+The configuration file must be a valid script that is executable by the same Python version that runs Viter.

+An example of a valid configuration file is in this repository and is named `viterrc.py`.
+It is the configuration file that the author (@Kharacternyk) uses.